black-hole-group/bibtex-refs/readme.md

 Black hole group BibTeX database
 ==================================

-This is the BibTeX database for the [Black Hole Group](https://rodrigonemmen.com/group/) @ IAG USP, with over 1000 references in black hole and high energy astrophysics, and AI in astronomy as well as an auxiliary TeX file with abbreviations of common astrophysics journals.
+This is the BibTeX database for the [Black Hole Group](https://blackholegroup.org), with over 1000 references in black hole and high energy astrophysics, and AI in astronomy as well as an auxiliary TeX file with abbreviations of common astrophysics journals.

 # Files